GenericMappingTools/pygmt/doc/maintenance.md

 Open `index.html` and check for any flaws or error messages.

-### Pushing to PyPI and updating the documentation
+### Pushing to PyPI and Updating the Documentation

 After the changelog is updated, making a release can be done by going to https://github.com/GenericMappingTools/pygmt/releases, editing the draft release,